MicrosoftLearning/mslearn-postgresql/Instructions/Labs/14-use-azure-ai-services-azure-database-postgresql.md

     WHERE listing_vector IS NULL;
     ```

-> [!NOTE]
-> Adding these embeddings can take several minutes, depending on the available quota.
+> &#128221; Adding these embeddings can take several minutes, depending on the available quota.

 ## Use Azure AI Services to enrich the application